1millionwomentotech/toolkitten/howto/become-mentor.md

 # How do I sign up to mentor?

-- Step 1: Complete the 30-minute volunteer Mentor application at https://1millionwomentotech.com/mentor and consent to a reference check and interview.
+- Step 1: Complete the 30-minute volunteer Mentor application and consent to a reference check and interview.
 - Step 2: Complete the web-based volunteering and mentoring training.
 - Step 3: Take your first volunteering shift and start changing lives!

 ### What is the timeline?

-Most Mentors will spend about 2 weeks as applicants, and 6 weeks as trainees.
-The recommended volunteering is 2-4 hours per week until your commitment of 60 hours is reached.
-If you are able to volunteer more, especially if you are staying with us long term and return year to year, your experience and seniority will increase and so will your impact.
+Most Mentors will spend about 20 minutes to half-hour per learner.
+The recommended volunteering is at least 1 and not more than 4 hours per week.
+If you are able to volunteer for the whole extent of your employer's Volunteer program, we really appreciate it, as every hour counts!
+If you are staying with us long term and return year to year, your experience and seniority will increase and so will your impact.

 ### What kind of mentors are you looking for?

-We are looking for passionate volunteers who are fluent in English and have expert knowledge in at least one of the following areas: JavaScript, Python, Machine Learning, Natural Language Processing, Augmented Reality, Virtual Reality, or Blockchain.
+We are looking for passionate volunteers who are fluent in English and have expert knowledge in at least one of the following areas: JavaScript, Python, Machine Learning, Natural Language Processing, Augmented Reality, Virtual Reality, or Blockchain especially Hyperledger and EVM, C++, Java, Project Management, or Product Management.
 Furthermore, since most of our participants are completely new to coding, it would be great if you were a person who is kind, patient, and positive in the feedback you provide!
 All genders are welcome to mentor, although we want to particularly encourage women and enbies.

 ### What can I get out of it?